MySQL® settings

 Changing this setting will cause the cluster hosts to restart one at a time.

-The size of a single InnoDB redo log file (in bytes).
-The higher the value, the less checkpoint
+Sets the size of a single InnoDB redo log file (in bytes).
+A larger size decreases checkpoint

 . -